MariuszSiedlecki/CreditCalculatorForm/README.md

-A form for checking creditworthiness
+A form for checking creditworthiness.